Maayavi: Plot

 Abhes Balayya (Suriya), the guide conman thief, is footloose and fancy-free.
 He and his acolyte Sathyaraj (Sathyan) have no hangups in life.
-Balayya’s problems start when he and Sathyaraj land up in a huge villa on the beachfront.
-It is actually actress Jyotika’s (Jyothika) house.
+Balayya's problems start when he and Sathyaraj land up in a huge villa on the beachfront.
+It is actually actress Jyotika's (Jyothika) house.
 When they realize it, they want to replace what they have taken.
 As it happens, the actress catches them and creates a huge issue out of it.
 For their efforts, they are put behind bars.
 Jyotika does not like Balayya at all.
 Balayya goes out to take revenge on her and kidnap her.
 Just about when the whole industry and her family tries to trace Jyotika, she understands the real Balayya.
 In the end, Balayya comes to see her and gives her a gift, which is the photographs they took together.

-Cast

-As per the film's opening credits:

 Production

 Director Bala forayed into production with this film.
-Jyothika dubbed for herself.
+Suriya plays a tour guide in Mahabalipuram.